worm-portal/aqequil/README.md

 Speciated fluids can be further reacted with minerals or other fluids in mass transfer calculations to produce tables and interactive diagrams of reaction paths and composition changes as a function of reaction progress.

+Development of AqEquil was made possible by National Science Foundation (NSF) grants EAR-1949030 and EAR-2149016.

 ## Requirements

 AqEquil works on Linux, macOS, and Windows.